416 Ilam Road, Fendalton, Christchurch 8052

 If you are concerned about the pain in your child’s legs and are not sure if this is growing pain, always reach out to your Osteopath or doctor.
 They will help to give you a proper diagnosis and identify the root cause of your child’s pain.

 The benefits of seeking osteopathic treatment for growing pains are numerous.
-Osteopaths will address underlying factors that may be contributing to growing pains, such as postural dysfunction or physical restrictions in the calf and thigh muscles and joints such as the foot, ankle and hips.
-Through a holistic approach, osteopaths help to improve your child’s symptoms and overall health and well-being.
+Osteopaths will address the underlying factors that may be contributing to growing pains, such as postural dysfunction or physical restrictions in the calf and thigh muscles and joints such as the foot, ankle and hips.
+Through a holistic approach, Osteopaths help to improve your child’s symptoms and overall health and well-being.